lyw02/noise-cloud/README.md

 I use this web application to gather own data and open data.
 It includes an AWS serverless backend and a React frontend.

-To use this app:

-Visit the deployed version: [https://noise-monitor-cloud.vercel.app/](https://noise-monitor-cloud.vercel.app/)

-Or follow the instructions below to start locally:
+To use this app, follow the instructions below to start locally:

 ## 1. Depoly AWS serverless backend